sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/working-with-idashboard.rst

 Dashboard
 ^^^^^^^^^^^^^^^^^^^^^^

-Click on ``Dashboard`` tab in the same application where you have created JDBC Dataset.
+Click on the ``Dashboard`` tab in the same application where you have created JDBC Dataset.

  .. figure:: ../../../_assets/tutorials/dataset/dashboard_tab.PNG
    :alt: Dataset
    :width: 80%

-Click on ``chart`` tab & select Choose a JDBC dataset, there you will find all JDBC datasets created under your application.
+Click on the ``chart`` tab & select Choose a JDBC dataset, there you will find all JDBC datasets created under your application.

 .. figure:: ../../../_assets/tutorials/dataset/chart_create.PNG
    :alt: Dataset